imrane-boucher/eda_restaurant_paris/README.md

 * Collected data about close to 1000 restaurants using Yelp's API
 * Cleaned the data and performed feature engeenering to extract some valuable information (ex: street of the restaurant)
-* Performed a statiscal and geographical analysis using python and folium to find the best areas where to find value restaurants in Paris
+* Performed a statiscal and geographical analysis using python and folium to find the best areas for value restaurants in Paris
 * Came up with two "arrondissement" to recommend based on the value of the restaurants and the attractiveness of the aera